 the seamen in Nelson's ships had better living conditions.

-July moved into August with the review by the King, then came some
+July moved into August with the review by the King in Weymouth Bay, then came some

 really intense and concentrated training with gunnery practice, depth

 charge and anti submarine work, torpedo firing, boat work and flotilla

 manoeuvring etc; The ship’s company had settled down to a pretty fair